 This finish has also been listed as being particularly difficult for wave soldering after assembly. w exposed to elevated temperature, the thin tin layer can often almost completely be converted to SnCu intermetallic, leaving very little tin for soldering.
 This issue with solderability increases after the first reflow cycle or long term storage of the PCBs.

 Choosing the right PCB Surface Finish is essential for predicting the cost, manufacturing process, quality, and reliability of any printed circuit board.
-Each surface finish has important strengths and weaknesses to consider when matching it to your project’s particular needs.
+Each surface finish has important strengths and weaknesses to consider while looking forward to PCB assembly.
 One way to ensure that you select the optimum finish for your boards can be to determine what problems are most important to solve and making sure that they are satisfied.
+For example, soldering circuit boards will require the right surface finish opposed to other PCB assembly methods.

 For more information, download our Surface Finishes Chart, to help you pick the right surface finish for your PCB needs.